SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-06-constraint-attribution.md

 \end{aligned}
 $$

+where $$\pi_i$$ is the shadow cost / Lagrangian Multiplier of the i-th constraint placed on the MVO.

-Keeping only the optimal portfolio at the left hand side gives us
+By isolating the optimal portfolio on the left-hand side, we obtain:

 $$
 \begin{aligned}